Visit www.gvsu.edu/lakerstogether for more.

 A 230-foot-long pedestrian bridge called "Little Mac'' spans a spectacular 70-foot-deep ravine to connect the north and south sections of the campus.

 Great Lakes Group: Lake Michigan Hall, Lake Superior Hall, Lake Huron Hall, and Seidman House.
 The first four buildings completed in 1963-1964 were constructed on the southern portion of Grand Valley's campus.
 They are characterized by tall, slender concrete arches and native Michigan fieldstone.

 The group's fifth member was completed in fall 2005.
-The LEED® Silver certified Lake Ontario Hall is situated between Lake Michigan Hall and the Calder Art Center.
+The LEED® Silver-certified Lake Ontario Hall is situated between Lake Michigan Hall and the Calder Art Center.
 This 50,000 square-foot building contains faculty members' offices, student study areas, and specialized classrooms including a creative computing lab.
-It houses the Brooks College of Interdisciplinary Studies, the Barbara H. Padnos International Center, the Fred Meijer Center for Writing and Michigan Authors, the Writing Department, Women, Gender, and Sexuality Studies, and the Intercultural Training Certificate program.
+It houses the Brooks College of Interdisciplinary Studies; the Barbara H. Padnos International Center; the Fred Meijer Center for Writing and Michigan Authors; the Department of Writing; Women, Gender, and Sexuality Studies; and the Intercultural Training Certificate program.

-In addition to classrooms, Lake Michigan Hall houses the Anthropology department, the Advising Center for Brooks College of Interdisciplinary Studies, the Center for Excellence in Science and Mathematics Education, and office of the Global Institute for Big History.
+In addition to classrooms, Lake Michigan Hall houses the Department of Anthropology, the Advising Center for Brooks College of Interdisciplinary Studies, and the office of the Global Institute for Big History.